alb-i986/bin/README.md

 - before pulling, it [stashes](https://git-scm.com/book/en/v2/Git-Tools-Stashing-and-Cleaning) any work in progress
 - after pulling, it checks out the branch you were previously working on, and stashes back your non-committed changes, thus restoring the original state of your working directory.

-At the end, it will print out a summary of the projects for which the update failed, if any.

 It can handle git submodules: it will run itself for each one of them.

 It handles any "abnormal" termination like CTRL-C: in such cases it will restore the original state of your working directory by checking out the original branch, and by stash-popping back.